 Group psychotherapy has been shown to be a particularly effective tool for addressing issues common among college students, and can be a unique and powerful venue for growth and change, particularly in the interpersonal realm.

 We run one or two weekly psychotherapy groups at the Counseling Center, beginning shortly after the beginning of the semester and lasting until the end of the semester.
 Groups are composed of 6-8 students and are led by two professional group facilitators.
 The group meets for an hour and a quarter every week.
 Members are asked to commit to attending the group consistently throughout the semester in order to enable the establishment of trusting relationships and to facilitate an ability to work through the issues that emerge.
 Students may choose to engage in group psychotherapy concurrently with individual psychotherapy if they wish.

-A space for students who have experienced a loss in the recent or not so recent past while trying to manage the demands of academics and life at Hampshire.
-This will be a comfortable setting offering reflection, connection, and support.
+A space for students who have experienced a loss (through death) in the recent or not so recent past while trying to manage the demands of academics and life at Hampshire.
+This will be a comfortable and confidential setting offering reflection, connection, and support. *Currently meeting through Zoom.

 Please stay tuned for information about upcoming workshops!

 If you have any questions about our groups or meetings, please contact us at firstname.lastname@example.org or 413.559.5458.